tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - How to visualize:
   - Get Ready
-  - Visualize What You Really Want
+  - Visualize What You Want
   - Visualize Who You Need To Be and What You Need To Do

 - How to read: